jkongie/mobi/README.md

 * asin
 * version

-### New!

-You can drill down and get the PalmDOC and MOBI header details:
+You can also drill down and get the PalmDOC and MOBI header details:

 ```ruby
 palm_doc_header = metadata.palm_doc_header